elastic/kibana/docs/development/core/public/kibana-plugin-public.app.mount.md

 ## App.mount property

-A mount function called when the user navigates to this app's `rootRoute`<!-- -->.
+A mount function called when the user navigates to this app's route.

 <b>Signature:</b>